 represents significant dedication to security, where the chip vendor

 needs to provide evidence of protecting against scalable, remote

 After announcing the availability of PSA Certified Level 2 at Arm TechCon, we have commitment from several of the key silicon vendors.
 STMicroelectronics has already achieved certification with their STM32L5 family.
-At the time of writing there were six more major chip vendors with products being evaluated at the labs: Cypress, Microchip, NXP, Nuvoton, Renesas and UNISOC have also committed to PSA Certified Level 2 and are currently in the lab expected to achieve certification in the near future.
+At the time of writing there were six more major chip vendors with products being evaluated at the labs: Infineon, Microchip, NXP, Nuvoton, Renesas and UNISOC have also committed to PSA Certified Level 2 and are currently in the lab expected to achieve certification in the near future.